imagej/imagej.github.io/pages/Downloading_and_Building_Fiji_From_Source.md

 description: test description
 ---

+{% include fijimenu%}
-{% include fijimenu%}The complete Fiji distribution of ImageJ consists of over a hundred individual components.
+The complete Fiji distribution of ImageJ consists of over a hundred individual components.
 Most of these components are ImageJ [plugins](plugins "wikilink"); the rest are core libraries, [scripts](scripts "wikilink") and several other resources (such as the [Fiji logo](:File:Fiji-icon.png "wikilink") and the README).

 In the past, Fiji used to be built from one monolithic source code repository, which became unmanageable over time.
 These days, therefore, developers start from a fully-populated *Fiji.app/* directory and build only the parts they would like to change.